 Here are more details on each part of the TNM system for male breast cancer:

 Using the TNM system, the “T” plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Tumor size is measured in centimeters (cm) or millimeters (mm).
-A centimeter is roughly equal to the width of a standard pen or pencil, and there are 10 millimeters in a centimeter.

 Stage may also be divided into smaller groups that help describe the tumor in even more detail.
 Specific tumor stage information in listed below.

 T0 (T zero): There is no evidence of cancer in the breast.

 Tis: This refers to carcinoma in situ.
 The cancer is confined within the ducts of the breast tissue and has not spread into the surrounding tissue of the breast.

 - Tis (DCIS): DCIS is a noninvasive cancer, but if not removed, it may develop into an invasive breast cancer later.
 DCIS means that cancer cells have been found in breast ducts and have not spread past the layer of tissue where they began.